nms-scribe/cosmopoeia/idea.md

     * stateNoProvince = noProvince.filter for cells in the state and no province for that cell
     * while stateNoProvince.len():
       * province_id = provinces.len
-      * burgCell = stateNoProvince.find a cell with a burg -- TODO: Personally, I think I would skip this part if there is no burg
+      * burgCell = stateNoProvince.find a cell with a burg -- NOTE: Personally, I think I would skip this part if there is no burg
       * center = if burgCell ? burgCell else stateNoProvince[0]
       * burg = burgCell? cells.burg[burgCell] else 0
       * provinceIds[center] = provinceId
       * ... -- expand province, pretty much the same as above
       * -- a bunch of bs to come up with a name to indicate it's a colony, based on things like whether it's on an isle group, whether it's connected with the state, etc. Since I'm not dealing with form names, I don't think I need most of this.
       * stateNoProvince...remove cells that are now in the new province

 #### My Algorithms: